aanguyen/Lab4_202_08/README.md

 ### To do:
-+ Move AccelerometerEventListener to separate class file
-+ Add LinearAcceleration to remove the effects of gravity
 + Add low pass filter
++ Get new data for each direction
++ Create state machine to determine direction